shadbury/aws_s3_transfer_docker/README.md

 4. Run the app: `python app.py`
 5. The app window should open, and you can start using the S3 Transfer App.

-## Docker Image

-To create a Docker image for the app, follow these steps:

-1. Build the Docker image: `docker build -t s3_transfer_app .`
-2. Run the Docker container: `docker run -d -p 8000:8000 s3_transfer_app`
-3. Access the app in your web browser at `http://localhost:8000`.

-Note: The `-p` flag in the `docker run` command maps the container's port 8000 to the host's port 8000.
-Adjust the port number as needed.

 ## Contribution